Tulsa Tornado's

 The USL re-arranged its schedule to open with a round-robin tournament for the "USL Cup" (each team was to play the others twice) to be followed by a twelve-game regular season.
 Play began on May 19, and the Tornado's organization started to collapse almost immediately.
-Through the three home games of the USL Cup round, the team only attracted around 500 fans per game, and reports emerged of the owners facing lawsuits related to rent payments at their home field, Skelly Stadium, as well as missing payroll for the coaches and players.
+Tulsa's soccer fans overwhelmingly favored the rebooted Roughnecks, who brought back many of the players that had suited up for the previous iteration of the club, and the Tornado's only attracted around 500 fans per game for the three USL Cup games that they hosted.
+Reports soon emerged that the owners were failing to make payroll for the coaches and players and that they were also facing lawsuits related to missed rent payments to the University of Tulsa for the use of Skelly Stadium.
 The unpaid team refused to take the field for a June 6 home exhibition game or travel to Dallas for a June 8 USL Cup game.
 Around this time, coach Brian Harvey resigned and several players began to take their leave.
 New investors led by former University of Oklahoma and professional football player Jimbo Elrod and country singer Sammie Jo Cole engaged in negotiations to take over principal ownership of the Tornado's and offer some support to the rest of the league as well, and the club did travel to Fort Lauderdale (albeit with a "substantially different" roster) to compete in the final game of the Cup round on June 15.
 However, the 1-0 loss would be their final match.
 The regular season opener scheduled for June 22 was cancelled due to still unresolved payroll and stadium rent issues, and a few days later creditors foreclosed on the USL and locked officials out of their offices.
 The season was suspended on June 25.
 Elrod and Cole backed off of their investment plan, which likely would have moved the Tornado's back to Oklahoma City to end the cross-town competition between the two Tulsa clubs and possibly make room for the Roughnecks in the USL, when the league suspended operations.